 After leading a public participation process with the Putney Road Business Association and the Brattleboro Town Planning Office, Stevens & Associates developed a master plan to transform the Putney Road commercial strip north of town into a mixed-use, urban town center.

-Today the Putney Road corridor serves as a regional retail and service industry for Winham County, VT.
-It is characterized by low density, automobile oriented commercial development with pockets of light industrial land use on the periphery.
+Today, the Putney Road corridor serves as a regional retail and service industry for Windham County, Vermont.
+It’s characterized by low density, automobile oriented commercial development with pockets of light industrial land use on the periphery.
 The corridor is a hostile environment for pedestrians and bicyclists, there is limited community space and very little architectural character.

 The intention of the Putney Road Master Plan is to provide the framework that will guide development in this corridor over the next 25 to 50 years in a way that will increase real estate values for property owners while emphasizing the characteristics of development that supports a sense of place.